ZigaMr/demo-quiz/README.md

 npx hardhat deploy --network localhost
 ```

-The deployed Quiz address will be reported.
+The deployed Quiz and OasisReward addresses will be reported.
 Remember it and store it
 inside the `frontend` folder's `.env.development`, for example:

 ```
 VITE_QUIZ_ADDR=0x385cAE1F3afFC50097Ca33f639184f00856928Ff
+VITE_NFT_ADDR=0x3C8D74Aa9b3390Af534351dB8dcF5A65FE7C9Dd2
 ```

 ### Deploying to Sapphire Localnet, Testnet and Mainnet